miromannino/Justified-Gallery/README.md

   </a>
 </div>

-This is a JQuery plugin that allows you to create an high quality justified gallery of images.
+This is a JQuery plugin which allows you to create responsive, infinite, and high quality justified gallery of images.

-A common problem, for people who create sites, is to create an elegant image gallery that manages the various sizes of images.
-Flickr and Google+ manage this situation in an excellent way, the purpose of this plugin is to give you the power of this solutions, with a new fast algorithm.
+A common problem, for people who create sites, is to create an elegant image gallery that manages the various sizes and aspect ratio of images.
+Flickr and Google+ manage this situation in an excellent way, the purpose of this plugin is to give you the power of these solutions, with a new fast algorithm.

 <div style="text-align: center; font-size: 110%;">
 	<a href="http://miromannino.github.io/Justified-Gallery/" target="_blank">Official project page</a>